 Successful demo at the Indian High Commission!

 A large group of protesters gathered outside the Indian High Commission on Friday 20th April, some wearing chains to symbolize the slavery and abuse of temple elephants.
-The event attracted much attention and was covered by The Independent in 2 articles on the issue and about our campaign:
+The event attracted much attention and was covered by The Independent in a major exposé on the issue and our campaign, as well as by Indian and Keralan media:

 There was an immediate response in 2 articles in The New Indian Express defending the treatment of the elephants and voicing worries that the protests might affect Kerala’s tourist industry – UK protest against elephant torture may affect tourism prospects in Kerala and Kerala Tourism Department to silence detractors with movies on elephant care and festivals.